yandex/pandora/docs/advanced.rst

-Ammo providers
+HTTP Ammo providers
 ==============

-Ammo provider is a source of test data: it makes ammo object.
+HTTP Ammo provider is a source of test data: it makes ammo object.

 There is a common rule for any (built-in) provider: data supplied by ammo provider are records that will be pushed via established connection to external host (defined in pandora config via `pool.gun.target` option).
 Thus, you cannot define in the ammofile to which `physical` host your ammo will be sent.